SchmidtSamuelo/synthetic-retirement/README.md

 Other withdrawal strategies will also be explored.

-In addition, this will also attempt to backtest the success of the '7% rule' which is used to project investment returns.
+In addition, this will also attempt to backtest the 'accuracy' of the '7% rule' which is used to project investment returns.

 ## Data